ItsZeusBro/Hermetica/README.md

 ## Future Optimization:
 One day we can actually run sasquatch to find a high level equivalent of sasquatch.
 This will greatly optimize Sasquatch for faster run times!
+On another note, we can have sasquatch learn to generalize simulations into functions, by using existing functions to produce tests and having sasquatch produce functions that pass the tests.